captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 Remember the death of brothers.
-The murdered and they died.
+They murdered and they died.

 ---